ZorkManu/SettlersHeritageOfKingsAPWorld/README.md

 ## Installation
 1. Download the archipelago maps: https://github.com/ZorkManu/ArchipelagoS5Mappack
 2. Go to {\extra2\maps\user\} and exctract the Mappack there
-3. *optional* go into to {\Documents\DIE SIEDLER - DEdK\Data} and save the GDB.bin for the case anything breaks its good to have a backup
+3. *optional* go into to {\Documents\DIE SIEDLER - DEdK\Data} or {\Documents\THE SETTLERS - HoK\Data} and save the GDB.bin for the case anything breaks its good to have a backup (if your folder is named differently please message me, I only have the german Documents folder)
 4. Open the Legends Game and start the map __archipelago_init
 5. Open the Launcher and select your gamepath.